Mom helping two young students at home

 Part-Time Enrollment In CCPS

 To enhance the educational experience, students who live in Chesterfield County and receive home instruction may enroll in Chesterfield County Public Schools on a part-time basis.
-This is defined as taking not more than one 3-credit career and technical course at CTC@Hull or CTC@Courthouse or two 1-credit courses taken at the school or via CCPSOnline, according to the following criteria:
+This is defined as taking not more than one 3-credit career and technical course at CTC@Hull or CTC@Courthouse or two 1-credit courses (or the equivalent) taken at a comprehensive middle or high school; or, two 1-credit online courses through CCPSOnline or Chesterfield Virtual School.

 • All middle and high school courses in the subject areas identified in the Appropriation Act are available to such students.